Have you heard about geofencing in mobile apps? How often do you reach your customers once they’re out of your shop?

 An admin must first get a virtual boundary established around a specified location in GPS- or RFID-enabled software.
 This virtual geofence will trigger a response when an authorised device enters or exits that area, as defined by the administrator.

 A geofence is generally defined within the code of a mobile application, particularly as users require opt-in to location services for the geofence to work.

-Let’s take for example a retail business.
-We recently saw how retailers can upturn their sales in holidays with an app.
-There is another innovative way to do that.
+Let’s take, for example, a retail business.
+We recently saw how retailers can upturn their sales in holidays with an app, and there is another innovative way to do that.
 Now consider this:

 A retailer draws a geofence around its outlets to trigger mobile alerts for customers who have downloaded the retailer’s mobile app.
-In these cases, a geofence that is managed by the retailer is integrated with the app, and users also have an option to decline location access for the app.
+In these cases, a geofence that the retailer manages is integrated with the app, and users also have an option to decline location access for the app.

 Once the users accept to share their location, retailers can directly send them their favourite offers and have them visit right at that moment!
 Isn’t that wonderful?